MausTec/edge-o-matic-3000/README.md

 ## Web UI

-NoGasm WiFi and NG+ devices both support a Websocket connection and a Web UI.
+Edge-o-Matic 3000, NoGasm Plus, and Edge-o-Matic AiO devices both support a Websocket connection and a Web UI.
 The current Web UI can be accessed at [nogasm-ui.maustec.io](http://nogasm-ui.maustec.io).
 The source code is at [github.com/maustec/nogasm-ui](https://github.com/maustec/nogasm-ui).

 ## WebSocket API